Buying a Tax Practice for Sale in the U.S: Benefits, Acquisition Strategy, Due Diligence, and Key Considerations for CPAs

 However, the nature of the accounting and tax practice industry is different to most, meaning that the option ‘to buy’ rather than ‘to start up’ can make a lot of sense for those looking for tax firms for sale.

 This is because many firms operate in very similar ways in terms of what work is carried out, as well as how it is carried out.
-So while establishing a new business from nothing might seem exciting, the end result probably isn’t going to be particularly different to the rest of the completion, thus meaning young startups are at a disadvantage, which can be difficult to overcome.
+So while establishing a new business from nothing might seem exciting, the end result probably isn’t going to be particularly different to the rest of the competition, thus meaning young startups are at a disadvantage, which can be difficult to overcome.

 As well as simply avoiding the pitfalls of starting a new business, prospective buyers also gain a number of advantages – if they plan carefully and conduct full due diligence (which will be explained further in the next section).

-The main, and most obvious advantage of acquiring an already up and running firm, such as an income tax business for sale, is that the revenue should be rolling in from the moment you take over ownership.
 This is primarily due to the fact that you will be purchasing a firm that already has paying, and hopefully very loyal, clients, meaning you aren’t under as much pressure to start looking for new accounts immediately.

 Plus, well-planned-out acquisitions shouldn’t normally disrupt the normal course of business; your employees will still be going about their daily work, with the firm’s clients and accountants already in place.